ansonhe97/Grove-Starter-Kit/README.md

 Serial.begin(9600);
 ```

+**Description:**

-**Description:** Sets the data rate in bits per second (baud) for serial data transmission.
+Sets the data rate in bits per second (baud) for serial data transmission.
 For communicating with Serial Monitor, make sure to use one of the baud rates listed in the menu at the bottom right corner of its screen.
 You can, however, specify other rates - for example, to communicate over pins 0 and 1 with a component that requires a particular baud rate.

 An optional second argument configures the data, parity, and stop bits.
 The default is 8 data bits, no parity, one stop bit.

 The software running on the computer communicates with the development board, and the baud rate is 9600.

-**Syntax:** `Serial.begin(speed)`
+**Syntax:**

+Serial.begin(**speed**)

+**Parameters:**

+**speed**: Speed of Serial communication. i.e `9600`, `115200` and etc.

 Set the Serial baud rate to 9600.